ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Orthogonal Recursive Fitting

-For intuition, we note that the optimal step size~\eqref{eq:stepsize} is typically small for highly overparameterized models; there are many parameter vectors in the vicinity of the current solution that perfectly fit the new datapoint~\cite{azizan2018stochastic,li2018learning,allen2019convergence}.
+\jdiff{assuming $\tilde{g}_{i-1}\neq0$.} See Algorithm~\ref{alg:orfit1_infmem} for the detailed procedure. \jdiff{Compared to OGD, the basis is kept orthonormal for more efficient projection.} For intuition, we note that the optimal step size~\eqref{eq:stepsize} is typically small for highly overparameterized models; there are many parameter vectors in the vicinity of the current solution that perfectly fit the new datapoint~\cite{azizan2018stochastic,li2018learning,allen2019convergence}.

-\begin{remark}[Computational overhead] It is important to note that all the quantities appearing in \eqref{eq:stepsize} are typically available in the gradient-based optimization setting, and hence, there is no computational overhead for computing the stepsize \eqref{eq:stepsize}. \end{remark} \begin{remark}[Nonlinear models] Although the update rule \eqref{eq:osogd_update} is derived based on linear models, it can also be applied to highly overparameterized \emph{nonlinear} models such as deep neural networks, as we will discuss in Section~\ref{sec:deep}. \end{remark} Another distinction between the update rule~\eqref{eq:osogd_update} and OGD lies in the update of the orthogonal basis $S_i$: OGD utilizes ``fresher'' gradient at the updated parameter $w_i$ by $S_i = S_{i-1} \bigcup \{\nabla f_{i}(w_{i}) - \sum_{v\in S_{i-1}} \textup{proj}_{v} (\nabla f_{i}(w_{i}))\}$.
-Although the two bases actually span the same subspace for linear models, it turns out that \orfit{} in~\eqref{eq:osogd_update} leads to a natural generalization for nonlinear models; see Section~\ref{sec:deep} for details.
+\begin{remark}[Computational overhead] It is important to note that all the quantities appearing in \eqref{eq:stepsize} are typically available in the gradient-based optimization setting, and hence, there is no computational overhead for computing the stepsize \eqref{eq:stepsize}. \end{remark} \begin{remark}[Nonlinear models] Although the update rule \eqref{eq:orfit1_infmem} is derived based on linear models, it can also be applied to highly overparameterized \emph{nonlinear} models such as deep neural networks, as we will discuss in Section~\ref{sec:deep}. \end{remark} Another distinction between the update rule~\eqref{eq:orfit1_infmem} and OGD lies in the update of the orthogonal basis $S_i$: OGD utilizes ``fresher'' gradient at the updated parameter $w_i$ by $S_i = S_{i-1} \bigcup \{\nabla f_{i}(w_{i}) - \sum_{v\in S_{i-1}} \textup{proj}_{v} (\nabla f_{i}(w_{i}))\}$.
+Although the two bases actually span the same subspace for linear models, it turns out that {\sf ORFit} in~\eqref{eq:orfit1_infmem} leads to a natural generalization for nonlinear models; see Section~\ref{sec:deep} for details.